 What is Bus Rapid Transit?
 BRT is a bus-based transit system which is designed to boost reliability and efficacy of existing systems.
 The new system will replace existing lanes, which carry both regular vehicles and public transport with ones strictly for the BRT.
 This system will diminish the number of lanes for daily traffic and simultaneously ease up the traffic’s current stop-and-go motion behind busses.

+The route of the BRT is quite simple and hits the most significant arteries of the city.
+It will have two rough courses, north to south and east to west.
+North to south would run from Masonville on Richmond Street and down Western Road through Western University, then back to Richmond Street.
+It will continue south downtown and jog down to Wellington Road and proceed to Whiteoaks Mall.
 The east to west route begins at Wonderland Road and Oxford Street West.
 The bus continues east on Oxford Street to Wharncliffe Road.
 From there it will jog south down Wharncliffe Road to Riverside Drive.
 From there it will keep east on King Street downtown, ending up on Dundas at the Western Fair.
 It will continue to Highbury then travel slightly north back to Oxford Street then continues to Fanshawe College.

 Specifics of the System

+Busses will be specialized which will run in dedicated lanes along the city streets with priority signals at intersections.
+BRT bus stops will be roughly four or five blocks apart and wait times between buses will range between five and ten minutes.
+There is hope that development clusters will grow around these BRT bus stops in residential areas.
+In the downtown area, there is hope that commercial development clusters will increase around these stops, thus boosting London’s economy and making it easier for non-drivers to get around the city.
 The hope with the new system is to not only provide non-drivers with access to the city at large but also pull locals out of their cars and onto the bus.
 A unique feature of the BRT that will come in handy for many is its plans for extensions out to Exeter Road and the London airport.
 The former will help those commuting from outside of London by allowing them to leave their cars in a designated parking lot by the Bus Rapid Transit stop.
 From there they can hop on the BRT.
 This will enable commuters to arrive at their destination faster and without the stop and go frustration of rush hour in the city.

 What People are Saying